-In almost all commercial NMR systems the spectrometer electronics racks are placed adjacent to the magnet due to their relatively large dimensions.
-This necessitates the use of shielded coaxial cables to guide the NMR signals from the coil to the spectrometer.
-The coaxial cables usually have a characteristic impedance, Z_0 , of 50 Ω , and therefore all RF components of the NMR spectrometer (such as the power amplifier of the transmitter and the low-noise amplifier of the receiver) are designed accordingly to ensure impedance matching and consequently maximise power transfer.
-The NMR coil is no exception, and the use of a 50 Ω coaxial cable to connect the coil to the spectrometer implicitly implies that it also must be matched to Z_0 to guarantee an efficient excitation field, B_1 , in the excitation phase, and an efficient signal acquisition in the reception phase of the NMR experiment.
-The impedance matching of the NMR coil also minimises the signal reflection coefficient Γ , and thus prevents the formation of standing waves in the cables (Mispelter et al., 2006).
+- spectrometer.
+The coaxial cables usually have a characteristic impedance, $Z_0$ , of 50 $\Omega$ , and therefore all RF components of the NMR spectrometer (such as the power amplifier of the transmitter and the low-noise amplifier of the receiver) are designed accordingly to ensure impedance matching and consequently maximise power transfer.
+The NMR coil is no exception, and the use of a 50 $\Omega$ coaxial cable to connect the coil to the spectrometer implicitly implies that it also must be matched to $Z_0$ to guarantee an efficient excitation field, $B_1$ , in the excitation phase, and an efficient signal acquisition in the reception phase of - 60 the NMR experiment.
+The impedance matching of the NMR coil also minimises the signal reflection coefficient $\Gamma$ and thus prevents the formation of standing waves in the cables Mispelter (2006).